Which countries are in SHINE?

 MBAs are online tools that are designed to introduce the concept of the entrepreneurial mindset and its application in higher education.
 Each MBA stimulates a process of self-reflection, supports action planning and aids decision-making about future priorities.
 An MBA can be undertaken in a few minutes and once completed you will receive an email with all the information that you have entered.
 Click on any image to access that MBA.

 SHINE has created 3 MBA tools that academics can use in the classroom to help students to develop an entrepreneurial mindset.
-Academics, however, rarely reflect on their own entrepreneurial mindset and, therefore, SHINE has created 2 MBA tools for academics and PhD supervisors.
+Educators, however, rarely reflect on their own entrepreneurial mindset and, therefore, SHINE has created 2 MBA tools for educators and PhD supervisors.
 Finally, 2 MBA tools are designed to support HE leaders to use the entrepreneurial mindset to become better leaders and to build an entrepreneurial culture in HE.

 Read online or download an infographic for educators or an infographic for students which introduce the MBA tool for higher education students